Jail drug smuggling operation involved deodorant, greeting cards

 According to the staff, Charles received a greeting card in the mail with a return address for Cora Garcia, of Lander.

-Later investigation would reveal that Garcia had “no associations” with Charles, according to FSO’s system.
+Later investigation would revel that Garcia had “no associations” with Charles, according to FSO’s system.

 When they opened the card, staff discovered handwriting in marker on it, and were debating about whether the ink was allowed in the jail.
 At this time, one of the assistants noticed that something appeared to be inside the folded part of the card, which had been glued shut.